table of contents

 - How did the food make you feel—were you satisfied, bloated, tired, content?

-In addition to supercharging your commitment to a weight loss action plan, food journaling can also help you identify your eating behaviors and any symptoms or sensitivities you might have to certain foods.
-Win-win!
+In addition to helping you with your healthy weight goals, food journaling can also help you identify your eating behaviors and any symptoms or sensitivities you might have to certain foods.

 What is mindful eating: 7 benefits and how to practice